(above) The Asklepion seen from the Acropolis; (below) overall view of the central courtyard from the Temple to Asclepius

 (left) Temple to Asclepius; (right) altar to the god in the Archaeological Museum

 Asclepius had the power to raise from the dead and he himself was restored to life by Zeus: for this reason he was thought to have also a snake form and tame snakes were kept in his temples as these animals were regarded as a symbol of regeneration (snakes shed their skins every year).
 The Temple to Asclepius is almost entirely lost with the exception of an altar fragment decorated with snakes (see the god's snake at Isola Tiberina in Rome).
-Similar to many other monuments of the sanctuary it was rebuilt in the IInd century AD and its circular design recalls that of the Pantheon in Rome.
+Similar to many other monuments of the sanctuary it was rebuilt in the IInd century AD.

 Telesphorus was a son of Asclepius who had healing powers and more exactly he was the god of convalescence (theles = fulfilment; phorus = bearer).
 The design of his temple in the Asklepion is amazing; although the main building was almost at the same level as the central courtyard, an underground passage led to it so that patients went down a short flight of steps into a tunnel to enter a circular gallery.
 Its design allowed the patients to walk in a never ending procession.
 The pillars supporting the vault of the gallery had individual tubs for bathing.

 Cubicles for sleeping were located at the sides of the gallery: patients spent the night there to then tell their dreams to the priests/doctors to facilitate the diagnosis of their disease.

 There is no doubt that this sophisticated therapy based on both psychological and physical treatments was often successful in restoring health.